 After gingivitis, periodontal disease is irreversible.
 However, the disease is still treatable, especially in its earlier stages.
 You can minimize the effects and damage of gum disease by following the advice of our dentists.

-At this stage, your gums will start to pull away from your teeth, forming small pockets in which bacteria and food debris can gather.
+, your gums will start to pull away from your teeth, forming small pockets in which bacteria and food debris can gather.
 Like with gingivitis, you’ll likely experience bleeding when brushing or flossing, bad breath, and swollen, red gums.
 You may also experience some bone loss.

 4. Moderate Periodontal Disease